Kristfur/powdery_mildew_detection/README.md

 ## Model Design

-Loss function is "categorical_crossentropy", as we want the model to predice wether the imnage belongs to one of two categories.
+Loss function is "categorical_crossentropy", as we want the model to predict if the image belongs to one of two categories.

-Optimizer is "adam", as seen used in [WalkthroughProject01]{#reference_1}.
+Optimizer is "adam", as seen used in [WalkthroughProject01]{#credits}.

 Metrics is "accuracy", because we want to train the model to correctly predict the category of the image.

-Model Summary
+### Model Summary

 ![Model summary v3](src/media/model_summary_v3.JPG)